quentinducasse/decima/paper.md

 ---

 ### Step 4: Results
-The code executes successfully within DECIMA’s sandbox (EVA agent).
+The code recognize the format type of the PTRAC file and executes it successfully within DECIMA’s sandbox (EVA agent).
 The result includes a histogram of the z-axis direction cosines for emitted source particles,
 together with the computed average energy.

 ![DECIMA example output](frontend/static/img/decima_question_answer_visualisation_example.jpg)
+*Figure 4: Example output produced by DECIMA: histogram of the z-axis direction cosine (W) for emitted source particles, with average energy automatically calculated.*

 For this case, DECIMA reports: